-The analysis is focused on the demand patterns for heat distribution in the agricultural sector and involves repurposing of existing boreholes infrastructure for geothermal energy in greenhouses, drying applications, and aquaculture/aquaponics.
-Our analysis revealed that different geothermal reuse technologies are more appropriate for each application, i.e., greenhouses need more heat and thus would be best served by ATES, HE, and EGS systems, whereas heat for small-scale drying and aquaculture/aquaponics may be served adequately by the lower-capacity DBHE and BTES technologies.
-Larger-scale drying applications may be possible through ATES and HE systems.
-Electricity generation from geothermal currently plays only a minor role, because it is limited to the presence of an adequate resource and the introduction of appropriate technology for exploitation.
+The analysis is focused on the demand patterns for heat distribution in the industrial sector and involves repurposing of existing boreholes infrastructure for geothermal energy in a variety of applications, including the food and beverage, pulp and paper, and chemical/petrochemical industries.
+The non-ferrous metals and machinery and transport industries were added to these primary three targets, with calculations indicating that the higher-capacity geothermal reuse technologies (ATES, EGS, and HE) will be required for effective application in all 5 industries.
+In general, the lower-capacity technologies (BTES and DBHE) do not have the energy required for industrial application, though it may be possible to use geothermal energy for space heating or to combine multiple wells in a single system which meets the higher temperature and energy needs for most industries.
+Electricity generation from reused geothermal wells currently plays only a minor role, because it is limited to the presence of an adequate resource and the introduction of appropriate technology for exploitation.
 As new technologies are developed (e.g. Eavor-Loop), this may change in the future.
+We outline the possible implementation of known technologies on reused wells, together with the benefits and challenges of applying these technologies.

-In this document, we focus on the implementation of currently-known technologies on reused wells together with the benefits and challenges of applying these technologies.
-The social analysis reports on the general attitude towards well reuse, the potential benefits and risks to developers and end users, and the determinants of success, including communication strategy, data accessibility, clear process for implementation, and others.
+The analysis included the preparation of an extensive questionnaire, and project members were designated for completing the questionnaire for each country.
+After collecting data and analysing the obtained information, a summary was made regarding the current social and economic situation in each country, demand patterns, and social and economic aspects for the industrial sector.
 The economic analysis focuses on determining the minimal required equipment for each technology to supply heat from the underground.
 Cost estimates are divided into investment cost (well workover, downhole equipment, surface equipment, connection pipelines, etc.) and maintenance and operational cost (services, monitoring, maintenance, etc.).

-The analysis included the preparation of an extensive questionnaire, and project members were designated for completing the questionnaire for each country.
-After collecting data and analysing the obtained information, a summary was made regarding the current social and economic situation in each country, demand patterns, and social and economic aspects for the agricultural sector.
-An estimate of the costs of carrying out workover on the well was also made with the aim of converting it to geothermal use via one of the recognized repurposing technologies.
-We also estimated the costs of surface and downhole equipment (connecting pipelines, heat exchanger, surface installations, submersible pumps, and others) and estimated the annual maintenance cost to show the overall financial effect of the investment plus operational cost.
+An estimate was also made of the costs of carrying out workover operations on a well with the aim of converting it to geothermal use via one of the recognized repurposing technologies.
+We also estimate the costs of surface and downhole equipment (connecting pipelines, heat exchanger, surface installations, submersible pumps, and others) and estimated the annual maintenance cost to show the overall financial effect of the investment plus operational cost.